MooersLab/pymolshortcuts/README.md

   publisher={Wiley Online Library}
 }
 ```

+The Google Scholar genearted ENDNOTE file (scholar.enw) is above with the other files.

 # Quick overview
 To get a quick overview of this project, scroll down through this README.md file and watch the animations.
 To learn more,  see the pdfs of in the slideshow folder: